See The Brits by Adam Brody Don Grant Gustin in a new image - The Media HQ

-New artwork depicts Justice League: mortal star Adam Brody with Grant Gustin’s costume The Flash.
+A cool new concept design reveals what Justice League: mortal star Adam Brody could look like with Grant Gustin’s The Flash suit.

 Grant Gustin seems to have the time of his life to play The Flash on the small screen, and the role has earned him much acclaim.
 Grant Gustin and Ezra Miller are currently both playing The Flash on two separate artistic media.
 However, if it had turned out differently, we would have another actor play The Flash.

 In 2007, Adam Brody was committed to playing The Flash in George Miller’s Justice League: Mortal.
 As you probably know, Justice League: Mortal has never seen the light of day, which means we have never seen Adam Brody’s rendering of The Flash on the big screen.
-Now a new concept design from digital artist “Skull101ify” reveals what Adam Brody could see in Grant Gustin’s costume The Flash.
-You can see Adam Brody in The Guit by Grant Gustin below.
+Now the new artwork from digital artist “Skull101ify” shows Adam Brody with Grant Flashin’s The Flash suit.
+You can see Adam Brody below wearing The Flash suit by Grant Gustin.

 In the image above, Adam Brody looks perfect as a solid replacement for Grant Gustin’s The Flash.
 If Adam Brody were just a little younger, he could easily have headed The Flash by Grant Gustin.
 Unfortunately, due to circumstances beyond Adam Brody’s control, Justice League: Mortal could not have been the beast it could have been, resulting in the Flash character not appearing on the big screen until Batman v Superman 2016: Dawn of Justice .
 In 2007, Adam Brody was certainly an inspired choice to play The Flash.
 Adam Brody, an upcoming actor with comic chops, exudes confidence and the sheer clumsiness that fans of The Flash expect.
 Since then, Adam Brody has played a leading role in Shazam! as the mature, super powerful version of Freddy Freeman.

-Do you think Adam Brody would have made a good The Flash?
-What do you think of Adam Brody replacing Grant Gustin’s The Flash suit?
-Let us know in the comments!
+What do you think of this artwork with Adam Brody as The Flash?
+Do you think Grant Gustins’ The Flash suit fits Adam Brody?
+Sound out in the comments!

 Grant Gustin’s The Flash continues this week with the episode entitled “Marathon” and you can read the official synopsis below: